zday294/arcane-religion/LONGSTORY.md

 ## In Conculsion

-**Why did I do this?** Because it was fun.
+**Why did I do this?** - Because it was fun.
 Because it helped me sharpen skills I haven't used in a while.
 And because I care enough about this silly little roleplaying game to invest another nerdy skill of mine into enhancing my roleplay.

-**Aren't there better ways for me to represent what I'm actually calculating here?** Probably, but that would require recognizing what those better ways are and knowing how to produce them with my Python/C hybrid app.
+**Aren't there better ways for me to represent what I'm actually calculating here?** - Probably, but that would require recognizing what those better ways are and knowing how to produce them with my Python/C hybrid app.
 I'm not even sure how to get an array from C to Python.
-Maybe I should be trying to give a graph that shows the distribution of attempts a simulation had to do, like a bell curve or something.
+Maybe I should be trying to produce a graph that shows the distribution of attempts a simulation had to do, like a bell curve or something.
 It would probably also show me if I needed to increase the number of attempts if everything was lopsided toward the high end of the graph.

-**Are there any other things I'd like to do with this?** I think it could be fun to figure out how to do this stuff on a GPU.
+**Are there any other things I'd like to do with this?** - I think it could be fun to figure out how to do this stuff on a GPU.
 The program really isn't so intense as to need a GPU, but given that GPUs excel at doing a bunch of the same task with only some variants on the input between workers, I think it would be a good project for me to learn how to do some GPU programming on.
 Also fix the fact that I sucked at doing it in college.
 I think I'd also like to figure out the full domain of the problem and run the program against that.
 Then you'd just have one massive table that you could lookup the cost on based on the stats of your character.
 Honestly I could probably just write a Python script to generate that input for me.
+Finally, I could see myself *eventually* adding functionality to calculate what happens if I get magical bonuses or assistance.
+But that's a problem for *much* later whenever I get the bug to do this again.

-**Will I make something like this again?** Possibly.
+**Will I make something like this again?** - Possibly.
 Depends on if I get given a sufficiently interesting problem that can be solved with a little math and a couple files of code.
-I've certainly tried for a couple things in the past, though most didn't get that far.
+I've certainly tried for a couple things in the past, though most didn't get this far.
+Programming is generally more of a skill that I reserve for my job than as a hobby, but clearly with a compelling enough problem, I could do a little on the side too.

 ## Special Thanks